temporalio/documentation/docs/typescript/logging.md

 };
 ```

-Note that if you are only logging Workflow failure errors, that can only happen once per workflow so you don't have to worry about the above.
+Note that if you log only Workflow failure errors, they can happen only once per workflow, so you don't have to worry about this issue.

-### Further References
+### Further references

 - [Proposal](https://github.com/temporalio/proposals/blob/master/node/logging-and-metrics-for-user-code.md)
 - [Sinks PR](https://github.com/temporalio/sdk-typescript/pull/370/files)